 By Dara O’Sullivan, Derrick Leonard, and Ilan Solot

-As the week commences, we see further lockdown measures unfolding in some markets.
-Indonesia extended of lockdown hours while in Pakistan have reduced trading hours on the local exchange announced.
+There were minimal changes to the status quo as the week commences.
+Bangladesh has announced revised trading hours on the local exchanges.
 No change of status in Nigeria and Kenya as they both continue to face limited liquidity.
 Please see trading comments below.

 Pakistan: Effective June 15, the Pakistan Stock Exchange (PSX) has reduced their trading hours until further notice in line with reduced banking hours.
 The exchange will now operate 9:45 am to 3:30pm Monday to Thursday and from 9:45am to 1:00pm on Friday.
 There is no change to the COVID-19 bank operating hours.